 Marlinton is a tiny town located in the state of West Virginia.
 With a population of 969 people and just one neighborhood, Marlinton is the 157th largest community in West Virginia.

-Marlinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Marlinton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marlinton is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Marlinton who work in management occupations (14.55%), office and administrative support (11.90%), and sales jobs (10.05%).

 Of important note, Marlinton is also a town of artists.
 Marlinton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Marlinton’s character.